 Wix vs. Squarespace: Head-to-Head Battle

-But before making such a rash decision, let’s take a more detailed look at two of the most popular options on the market.
+Before making such a rash decision, let’s take a more detailed look at two of the most popular options on the market: Wix and Squarespace.

 Wix and Squarespace are industry leaders, but what happens when we put them head-to-head?